ByKsTv/Everything/Windows/README.md

 1. Install LAN drivers matching the motherboard from the USB.
 1. Install Chipset drivers matching the motherboard from the USB.
 1. Install Serial IO drivers matching the motherboard from the USB.
-1. Install Intel(R) Rapid Storage Technology matching the motherboard from the USB.

 ## Initial Setup - Auto Install